comex/substitute/README.md

     Please only try to install this on iOS 8 (TODO make this a dpkg dependency).
 Before installing this, *please* install
     [safestrat](https://github.com/comex/safestrat) so that if Substitute
     breaks booting, you can SSH in and uninstall it.
+(Ensure that its entry in /etc/rc.d comes alphabetically before 'substitute'!
+Although this package's volume-up disable should be pretty stable too.)

     Please reboot after installing and uninstalling.
 Magic rebootless installation and uninstallation is planned, but not implemented yet!